 Riding ATVs through a rain forest, horseback riding on the beaches, bungee jumping from the Auckland Harbour Bridge, exploring canyons, abseiling (rapelling), sea kayaking, scuba diving, hover crafting, salt-water fishing and sailing - it's all here.
 These people are addicted to adrenaline and adventure.

 As a cross-cultural city, Auckland specializes in "Pacific Rim" cooking, a fusion of Pacific and Asian influences using fresh local produce like green-lipped mussels, oysters and even lamb.
 Go high-end at Viaduct Basin and Princes Wharf, or head to Parnell and Ponsonby roads to find something more exotic.
 Make sure to try the local wines.

 Shopping for Bargains

-Currency is the New Zealand dollar (NZD).
+Currency is the New Zealand dollar, currently worth about $0.65 USD.
 Credit cards are widely accepted and ATMs are everywhere.
 Moneychangers are widely available so don't expect any real trouble converting currency or travelers checks, but do shop around for the best rates.